gruntwork-io/go-commons/README.md

 * `cmd.go`: This file contains helpers for running shell commands.
 * `prompt.go`: This file contains helpers for prompting the user for input (e.g. yes/no).

+### ssh

+This package contains helper methods for initiating SSH connections and running commands over the connection.

 ## Running tests